Using Storybook with RedwoodJS - Lunchdev

 00:20:14 - Anthony Campolo

 Yeah.
 And I believe last time I ended up having issues until I restarted my server.
-So that is just one thing, I think it's when you create new files or new folders is usually when my dev servers tend to get confused.
+So that is just one thing.
+I think it's usually when you create new files or new folders that my dev servers tend to get confused.
 So that's all that's going on here.
-So let's kick Yarn, Redwood Dev back
+So let's kick yarn redwood dev back

 00:20:37 - Anthony Campolo